jeanCarloMachado/talks-courses/clean-codev3/presentation.md

 Review de código

-Programaćão em pares
+Programação em pares

-Integracao contínua

-Testes automatizados
+Test driven development

 > One of our difficulties will  be the maintenance of an appropriate
 > discipline, so that we do not lose track of what we are doing.